 If you don’t want to commit to a full dark hallway space, then why not just add a feature wall?!
-I love the matte black that has been chosen for this space which has also been carried through to the door.
-Plus the addition of the black doormat and light pendant really help to make the space feel cohesive and thought out.
+It’s a great way to add black to your hallway without overpowering the space..
+Plus the addition of a light pendant really helps to make the space feel cohesive and thought out.

 3. Deep green

 Deep green is such a stunning colour that possesses so much class and opulence.
-I love the green in this space which goes beautifully with the white.
-Also how great do the framed prints look on the wall with their white frames and the striking dark green as a backdrop behind?!
+I love the green paint in this space which goes beautifully with the white.

 4. Abstract art